enaughton/blog-2021/src/posts/just-pivot-2022-goals.md

 ---

 I have the experience and the drive to be in Tech.
-I know I belong there.
+I belong there.